ellisonbg/py4science/book/getting_started.rst

        if i==100:
            break

 ``while`` follows a similar pattern.
-Here is an example from ipython, which uses the leading dots "..." to indicate an indented block.
+Here is an example from IPython, which uses the leading dots "..." to indicate an indented block.

 .. ipython::